Watch Your Stern

 Watch Your Stern is a 1960 British comedy film directed by Gerald Thomas and starring Kenneth Connor, Eric Barker and Leslie Phillips.
-The film was based on the play Something About a Sailor by Earle Couttie.
-The Royal Navy provided cooperation, allowing the producers to film in Chatham Dockyard, and aboard HMS Jaguar and HMS Chaplet.
+It was written by Alan Hackney based on the play Something About a Sailor by Earle Couttie.

-The film shares its cast and production team with the Carry On films, but is not an official member of the Carry On series.
+The film shares its cast and production team with the Carry On films, but is not an official member of the series.
 It also has similarities to the long-running BBC radio series The Navy Lark.

 It is the only film to feature Sid James with a full beard (Royal Navy style) and the first to feature Spike Milligan in his Indian character.